Short-Term Income Replacement Program (STIR) for Exempt Staff

 For purposes of this policy, a child or stepchild is any child under the age of 18 or a child 18 or older who has a permanent or temporary health condition that requires assistance with activities of daily living.

-Up to two (2) days per calendar year may be used for personal business.
-Personal days should be submitted and be pre-arranged with the supervisor.
+Personal days should be submitted and be pre-arranged with their supervisor.

 Coordination with Other Leave Programs